 However, as in the above example, Client B also chose not to run a change management programme, and in this case soon ran into a problem arising from not having created governance guidelines and suitable training.

 The consequences of this were to most noticeably hit the Finance Department.
 The team there didn’t know how to restrict confidential files from being accessible, and soon enough someone in the Finance team shared a file containing all staff salaries, and accidentally made it freely discoverable.
 Now, since anyone could potentially find it and access it, the inevitable happened, and someone soon did exactly that.
-As you can imagine, it was soon shared much, much wider causing much amusement, consternation and embarrassment, depending on who you were.
+As you can imagine, people shared it much, much wider; causing much amusement, consternation and embarrassment, depending on who you were.

 Of course, once information is out there, you can’t get it back.
 So, on top of getting on top of adoption and change management behaviour, I cannot stress enough how important it is to have good governance and give end users good training on creating, storing, and sharing information.

-Clearly, this needs to be done before any roll-out, so that everything is clear in advance: governance, naming conventions, user access, before you then go into the rollout phase.
-These kinds of mistakes cannot be undone.
+Clearly, you need to do this before any roll-out, so that everything is clear in advance: governance, naming conventions, user access, before you then go into the rollout phase.
+You cannot undo these kinds of mistakes.